MinaMehrata/AntiMicrobial/README.md

 ## objective
 The objective of this work was to analyze approximately 3 years worth of data (collected every second), to determine:

-1-Number of door opening in each room per day, per week, per month and per year
+1. Number of door opening in each room per day, per week, per month and per year
-2- Number of completed disinfection cycles per day, per week, per month and per year
+2. Number of completed disinfection cycles per day, per week, per month and per year
-3-Number of non-completed disinfection cycle for 1 min, 2 min, 3min and 4
-min time periods per day, per week, per month and per year.
+3. Number of non-completed disinfection cycle for 1 min, 2 min, 3min and 4 min time periods per day, per week, per month and per year.

 ## How the code works